 Access to various professional tastings

 Field trips to wineries, brewery and distillery in France* and UK

 Drawing from the expertise of our Wine Development Manager and Le Cordon Bleu Lecturers, this Level 4 diploma combines essential wine theory with a hands-on and practical approach: advanced knowledge and skills in wine and gastronomy as well as a focus on management.
 It is composed of two terms of 3 months each.

-Wine sensory analysis: grasp and assimilate the techniques to become competent in the art of wine tasting through the development of structured tasting notes.
+Wine sensory analysis 21h: grasp and assimilate the techniques to become competent in the art of wine tasting through the development of structured tasting notes.
 Students will learn how to use their notes to describe wine in a precise and concise fashion to a professional and consumer audience

-Wine production: explains viticulture, winemaking, maturation and bottling, in the context of climate, geography and topography and relate it to the taste of wines.
+Wine production 45h: explains viticulture, winemaking, maturation and bottling, in the context of climate, geography and topography and relate it to the taste of wines.
 You will visit British wineries in different seasons

-Wine producing countries and regions: learn the specifics of each region and wine producing country, from the history, to the winemaking processes, with a focus on France, Italy and the fine sparkling wine regions of the world.
+Wine producing countries and regions 81h: learn the specifics of each region and wine producing country, from the history, to the winemaking processes, with a focus on France, Italy and the fine sparkling wine regions of the world.
 Topics covered include an examination of the regional qualities of the wine, its terroir, climate and culture.
 The course will be supported by in-house tastings and professional fairs

 Beverages 30h: advanced knowledge on beverages that can be offered as an alternative to wine.
 Students will develop a structured method to assess all drinks with the same efficiency as applied to wine